johanvandegriff/jjv.sh/content/blog/why-i-switched-to-protonmail.md

 ---
-title: "Why I Switched to ProtonMail"
+title: "Why I Switched to ProtonMail (and then to Tutanota a year later, but that's neither here nor there)"
 date: 2017-10-27T15:00:00-04:00
 tags: []
 ---